 - Maaden has high quality earnings.

-- Maaden earnings growth over the past year (78.3%) exceeded the Metals and Mining industry 3.1%.
+- Maaden had negative earnings growth (-59.3%) over the past year, making it difficult to compare to the Metals and Mining industry average (-53.1%).

 How is Saudi Arabian Mining's financial position?